Stephanie Bange

 What skills is Stephanie Bange known for?

-Stephanie Bange has skills like Collection Development, Library, Books, Information Literacy, Library Science, Higher Education, Library Instruction, Teaching, Research, Storytelling, Library Management, Electronic Resources.
+Stephanie Bange is listed with skills including Collection Development, Library, Books, Information Literacy, Library Science, Higher Education, Library Instruction, and Teaching.

-Not the Stephanie Bange you were looking for?
+Check these profiles if this is not the Stephanie Bange you were looking for.